 In regards to knot preference and length, the process comes down to trial and error, which is why going to a brick-and-mortar store is recommended, unless you absolutely know which length in inches works for you.

 That said, tie material would affect how the knot will look.
-Generally, thicker, heavier materials or ties with substantial interlinings result in a chunky, wider-appearing knot that’ll stand out for the wrong reasons against your shirt collar and waistcoat.
+Generally, thicker, heavier materials or ties with substantial interlinings result in a chunky, wider-appearing knot that’ll stand out for the wrong reasons against your shirt collar, around your neck and waistcoat.

 Typically, with multi-loop knots, lighter materials deliver a cleaner finish.
 A single-loop, simpler knot is better reserved for your heavier-weight ties.